You may be a landlord stuck in a hole, in despair, and don’t know what to do or who to go to for advice.

 We advised him of a sale price of £20,000.
 He then agreed with his lender to a payment plan for the balance.

-As there was still over twelve years remaining on the mortgages we advised that he agree a deal on a Lease Option sale.
+As there was still over twelve years remaining on the mortgages, we advised that he agreed on a deal on a Lease Option sale.

-We agreed a ten-year option with another landlord and priced the option to buy prices slightly over the prices he had paid.
-Given the long option date there is a very good chance that the option will be exercised, and the new landlord will buy the properties.
+We agreed on a ten-year option with another landlord and priced the option to buy prices slightly over the prices he had paid.
+Given the long option date, there is a very good chance that the option will be exercised, and the new landlord will buy the properties.